GIBRALTAR (NORTH FRONT) CEMETERY

 - GPS Coordinates Latitude: 36.14795, Longitude: -5.34506

 The Gibraltar (North Front) Cemetery (also known as Garrison Cemetery) is located about 100 metres from the airport and about 300 metres from the harbour.
 It stands on the low peninsula off of Devils Tower road and behind St. Teresa's Church.
-GPS Co-ordinates: 36.149207, -5.344977.
-West of the cemetery, close to the sea, will be found the Gibraltar Memorial which commemorates, by name, 7 soldiers from the 1914-1918 War and 91 airmen and soldiers who died during the 1939-45 War who were buried at sea.

 Opening times: Daily from 8am to 6pm.

 The majority of the men who lost their lives while at Gibraltar during the 1939-1945 War are buried here.
 Most of their graves are in two adjacent plots at the northern end of the cemetery, but some are also scattered in other parts.
+Headstones near the northern boundary were laid flat in order to adhere to the airport safety regulations of the time.

 The cemetery is situated on Crown land, and (with the exception of those privately owned) all the War Graves in it are registered in perpetuity in the Commission's name.